psu13/mutable-hakyll/posts/yoneda-speedrun.md

 main example of a category that we will be concerned with is the category ${\mathbf {Sets}}$, where the objects are sets and the arrows are mappings between sets.
-In this context something interesting to think about is how the definition of a category only tells you that each mapping $f: A \to B$ acts on things in $A$ and sends them to things in
+In this context something interesting to think about is how the definition of a category only tells you that each mapping $f: A \longrightarrow B$ acts on things in $A$ and sends them to things in $B$.
-$B$.
 There is nothing said about the specific action of $f$ on any single element of $A$.
 Category theory only ponders aggregate questions.

 I have broken with well established tradition in mathematical writing and mostly spelled out names for clarity rather than engaging